joffrey-bion/idle-planet-miner-helper/README.md

     - build a new smelter (only if the SMELTER project is unlocked)
     - build a new crafter (only if the CRAFTER project is unlocked)
 2. for each available action:
-    - calculate its cost in money and the time it takes
+    - calculate its cost in money/resources and the equivalent time it takes
-        - if it requires cash, then take the price as cost, and the time is 0
+        - if it requires cash
+            - compute the time to get that money based on the current income rate
         - if it requires resources
-            - find the equivalent cash given the current market
             - compute the time it takes to smelt/craft all the resources (recursively)
-                - it is roughly the max between craft time and smelt time (because they run in parallel)
+                - it is roughly `ore gathering time + max(craft time, smelt time)` (because they run in parallel)
                 - each of craft time and smelt time can be roughly divided by the number of smelters/crafters available
                 - accurate calculation of this may not be necessary, estimates will be easier to implement
     - compute the galaxy's state if the action is taken (if this step turns out to be slow -which is yet to be